 "Two are better than one because they have a good reward for their toil.
 For if they fall, one will lift up his fellow.
 But woe to him who is alone when he falls and has not another to lift him up!
 Again, if two lie together, they keep warm, but how can one keep warm alone?
 And though a man might prevail against one who is alone, two will withstand him—a threefold cord is not quickly broken" (Ecclesiastes 4:9).

 This verse is what friendship is all about.
 There are many beautiful portrayals of intimate relationships in the Bible.
-Ruth and Naomi, and David and Jonathan come to mind.
-If you read them you will see that they helped each other when they were in peril or fell.
-The reason I believe these friendships are written about in the Scriptures is because they are examples of how friends love selflessly, and will go above and beyond to lift up and support those going through the trial.
+Ruth and Naomi, David and Jonathan, Barnabas and Paul come to mind.
+If you read them you will see that they helped each other when they were in peril, distress, or just needed someone on their side.
+The reason I believe these friendships are written about in the Scriptures is that they are examples of how friends love selflessly and will go above and beyond to lift up and support those going through the trial.
 In addition, we are called to offer love and friendship to all people, even our enemies.
 Christ modeled this for us, as well as the Apostles and churches, and many Old Testament characters.

 - Buy them a book of Bible promises to meditate on.
 I bought one recently for a friend and it had several topics, such as fear, illness, faith, etc.

 - A friend of mine made me a promise jar filled with decorative strips of paper with Bible promises on them.
 She also put a label on it that says, "Lori's Promises From God: One a day for good spiritual health."
 Here is an example: "You say 'I feel all alone.'
 God says, 'I will never leave you nor forsake you" (Heb.
 13:5).
 I cannot tell you how these promises got me through some rough days.